About the Greater Cincinnati Regional Climate Collaborative

 Climate Action Director

 Savannah has extensive professional experience across the fields of public policy, research, and environmental sciences, and has previously led climate, equity, and community engagement initiatives for public institutions such as the City of Cincinnati, Indiana University’s Environmental Resilience Institute, and US EPA.
 She currently serves as the Director for the Climate Safe Neighborhoods Partnership, a collaboration with Groundwork Ohio River Valley.
-She holds an MA in Public Affairs and MS in Environmental Science from Indiana University's O'Neill School for Public and Environmental Affairs, and BA in Economics and Environmental Studies from Oberlin College.
+She holds a Master of Public Affairs and Master of Science in Environmental Science from Indiana University's O'Neill School for Public and Environmental Affairs, and Bachelor of Arts in Economics and Environmental Studies from Oberlin College.

 Climate Action Coordinator

 Tyeisha grew up as a frontline community member in the Cincinnati neighborhoods of Bond Hill and Millvale.
 Prior to joining GU, she partnered with the University of Connecticut to determine regional oyster shell recycling viability and completed an AmeriCorps VISTA with Working In Neighborhoods to combat food access and walkability issues.
 She currently serves as the Chair of Cincinnati NAACP’s Environmental Climate Justice Committee.
-She holds an MS in Environmental Policy with a concentration on Fish & Wildlife Management from the American Public University, and a BA in Urban & Regional Planning and Environmental Principles & Practices from Miami University.
+She holds a Master of Science in Environmental Policy with a concentration on Fish & Wildlife Management from the American Public University, and a Bachelor of Arts in Urban & Regional Planning and Environmental Principles & Practices from Miami University.

 The Regional Climate Collaborative Executive Board will work will work with Green Umbrella to set the strategy and work closely with the staff to implement.
 Green Umbrella will accept applications from RCC members from December 1 through February 15, 2023.
 Check back in for application and election details in December.
 To learn more, contact Climate Action Director Savannah Sullivan at email@example.com.